dhawalhost/nqjson/README.md

 ```

 **Why separate module?** The benchmark directory has its own `go.mod` file.
 This means:
-- ✅ Main njson library has **ZERO dependencies**
+- ✅ Main nqjson library has **ZERO dependencies**
 - ✅ Benchmark dependencies (gjson/sjson) completely isolated
-- ✅ Your `go.mod` stays clean when you install njson
+- ✅ Your `go.mod` stays clean when you install nqjson

 For detailed performance analysis, see [BENCHMARKS.md](BENCHMARKS.md).